AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 # Waveshaping

 In a paper from 1979 [1] this technique and its application in music synthesis was described for the first time.
-Since is simple in concept and very fast to compute, it's still in use today.
-To change the armonic content of the input waveform we can multiply the signal in the time domain with a known function that is typically very similar with the figure below:
+Since it's simple in concept and very fast to compute, this method is still widely in use today.
+The audio source is passed through the transfer function in the figure below, which resembles what happens in real distortion circuits:

 ![arctan(x)](arctan-1.png)

-It's common to refer to the family of these functions as _**'static nonlinearities'**_.
-Since you can have pretty much an infinite number of functions with a shape similar to this, and since you can combine them with extensive filtering in pre and post (or you can apply a different function for each frequency band) the problem relies in isolating the functions that sounds good when applied to a guitar signal.
+it's common to refer to the family of these functions as _**'static nonlinearities'**_.
+Since you can have pretty much an infinite number of functions with a shape similar to this, and since you can combine them with extensive filtering in pre and post (or you can apply a different function for each frequency band), the problem relies in isolating the functions that sound good when applied to a guitar signal.

 # Physically-informed waveshaping